jovycarvalho/PyProj_blueprint/docs/index.md

-# Blueprint: A Perfect Python Project Structure
+# Testpiloteval: A Perfect Python Project Structure

-Blueprint is an exampel python project you can use to build maintainable applications.
+Testpiloteval is an exampel python project you can use to build maintainable applications.
 The details on the best practices followed in this project are explained in [The Analytics Club](https://www.the-analytics.club)

 Learn more: